-Doug Simons Canada-France-Hawaii Telescope simons@cfht.hawaii.edu
+Doug Simons

+Canada-France-Hawaii

+Telescope

+simons@cfht.hawaii.edu

-Doug Simons received his B.S. in astronomy at the California Institute of Technology in 1985, and a Ph.D. in astronomy at the University of Hawai'i in 1990, before working as a staff astronomer at the Canada-France- Hawai'i Telescope (CFHT) for 4 years.
-Doug joined Gemini in May of 1994 as the Systems Scientist, then managed Gemini's instrument development program for 5 years before becoming Gemini's Director from 2006-2011.
-Doug returned to CFHT in 2012 where he now serves as Executive Director.
-Principal areas of interest include infrared instrumentation and studies of the Galactic center, low mass stars, and star formation regions.
+Doug Simons received his Bachelor of Science degree in Astronomy at the California Institute of Technology in 1985, and his Ph.D. in Astronomy at the University of Hawai'i in 1990, before working as a staff astronomer at the Canada-France-Hawai'i Telescope (CFHT) for 4 years.
+Doug joined the Gemini 8 m.
+Telescope Project in 1994 as the Systems Scientist, then as the Associate Director for Development managed Gemini's instrumentation program for many years before becoming Gemini Observatory's Director from 2006-2011.
+Doug returned to CFHT in 2012 where he has been serving as Executive Director.
+Doug serves on the Maunakea Management Board, as well as the Boards of the Hawai'i Island Chamber of Commerce, Kona Kohala Chamber of Commerce and the Pacific Center for Advanced Technology Training.
+He is an avid supporter of education and community outreach and has helped develop a number of programs including EnVision Maunakea, Maunakea Fund, Maunakea Scholars, and A Hua He Inoa.